laurielim/REACT21K_PHP_Day_08/README.md

 An SQL database was also enabled with CRUD commands implemented.
 The local db is running on SQLite and the hosted version uses Heroku Postrgres.

+I have also repurposed this Symfony App to manage the back-end of a [To Do application](https://github.com/laurielim/REACT21K_REACT_JS_TODO_APP) I was tasked to do for the React and Redux advanced course of the program and subsequent projects.

 ## Technologies used

 Built with: